 Tax fees: pertain to services performed for tax compliance and tax consulting, including preparation of tax returns and partners Schedule K-1 processing.

-The services performed by Plante & Moran, PLLC in 2013 and 2012 were pre-approved by the General Partner.
+The services performed by Plante & Moran, PLLC in 2015 and 2014 were pre-approved by the Independent Director of the General Partner.

 PART IV

 ITEM 15.
 EXHIBITS AND FINANCIAL STATEMENT SCHEDULES